Tophervaldez19/PizzaPlace/README.md

 ﻿# PizzaPlace

-The project was generated using the [Clean.Architecture.Solution.Template](https://github.com/jasontaylordev/PizzaPlace) version 8.0.5.
+The project template was generated using the [Clean.Architecture.Solution.Template](https://github.com/jasontaylordev/PizzaPlace) version 8.0.5.

 ## Build